nourelimanes/HerbalChatRAG/README.md

 ## Overview

 **Herbal Remedies Finder** is a chatbot application designed to help users find information about herbal remedies.
 The app leverages a Retrieval-Augmented Generation (RAG) approach, integrating data from external sources such as books and web APIs to provide accurate and relevant responses.
-Built using LangChain, Groq, Streamlit, and deployed on Azure, this application offers a seamless and interactive experience for users seeking information on herbal remedies.
+Built using LangChain, Groq, and Streamlit, this application offers a seamless and interactive experience for users seeking information on herbal remedies.

 ## Features